phineas-pta/comfyui-auto-nodes-layout/README.md

 # ComfyUI auto nodes layout

-a ComfyUI extension to apply better nodes layout algorithm to ComfyUI workflow (mostly for visualization purpose)
+a ComfyUI extension that applies an improved node layout algorithm to ComfyUI workflows, primarily for better visualization

-this repo is a working prototype of my proof-of-concept in comfyanonymous/ComfyUI#1547
+this serves as a working prototype of the proof-of-concept detailed in comfyanonymous/ComfyUI#1547

-## short intro
+## description

-there’s already an [1-click auto-arrange graph](https://github.com/pythongosssss/ComfyUI-Custom-Scripts#auto-arrange-graph) but it relies on default `arrange()` of `LiteGraph.js` (backbone of ComfyUI) which [positions the nodes according to level of dependencies](https://github.com/jagenjo/litegraph.js/issues/9#issuecomment-377317416), it’s neat but imo the wires are very disorientated (for visualization purpose)
+while ComfyUI includes a [1-click auto-arrange feature](https://github.com/pythongosssss/ComfyUI-Custom-Scripts#auto-arrange-graph) based on `LiteGraph.js`’s default `arrange()` method, which [organizes nodes by dependency levels](https://github.com/jagenjo/litegraph.js/issues/9#issuecomment-377317416), i find its wire orientation often leads to visual clutter

-my ideal is to have all wires visible, in term of direction, flow and connection to nodes
+for better visualization, my goal is to ensure all connections are clearly visible, indicating their direction, flow, and specific node attachments

-from my very limited understanding, most if not all ComfyUI workflows can be qualified as [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph), so we can apply better [graph drawing algorithms](https://en.wikipedia.org/wiki/Graph_drawing), in particular here i focus on [hierarchical graph drawing](https://en.wikipedia.org/wiki/Layered_graph_drawing) the most suitable for directed acyclic graph
+given my limited understanding, it appears most (if not all) ComfyUI workflows can be classified as [directed acyclic graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph); this suggests that more advanced [graph drawing algorithms](https://en.wikipedia.org/wiki/Graph_drawing) could be applied; specifically, i’m focusing on [hierarchical graph drawing](https://en.wikipedia.org/wiki/Layered_graph_drawing), which seems particularly well-suited for directed acyclic graphs.

-**credit**: inspiration from this [comment](https://github.com/jagenjo/litegraph.js/issues/9#issuecomment-376413726)
+**credit**: this approach was inspired by this [comment](https://github.com/jagenjo/litegraph.js/issues/9#issuecomment-376413726)

-**disclaimer**: personal preference, graph very much larger, not always guarantee a better layout for all use-cases
+**disclaimer**: this reflects a personal preference, and it often produces larger graphs

+> [!IMPORTANT]
+> it’s recommended to remove ‘ReRoute’ nodes from your ComfyUI workflows prior to applying the layout

+Here’s why:
+- Directed acyclic graphs, like ComfyUI workflows, are typically structured with clear start and end nodes.
+Layout algorithms for such graphs operate by assigning a ‘column’ or ‘rank’ to each node, creating a layered visual hierarchy.
+- ‘ReRoute’ nodes disrupt this column assignment.
+Their presence can lead to misaligned nodes and a less intuitive, harder-to-read layout.
+- You can re-introduce ‘ReRoute’ nodes after the layout has been applied.
+This allows you to manage any wires that might be intercepted or partially obscured by other nodes in the newly optimized arrangement.

+It’s worth noting that since ComfyUI workflows are inherently oriented from left to right, the concept of ‘depth’ is more accurately described as a ‘column’ or ‘rank’ within this hierarchical context.

 ## implementation details

-the principle is use an external library to calculate all nodes position, then retrieve back to `LiteGraph.js`
+the principle is to use an external library to compute all nodes position, then retrieve back to `LiteGraph.js`

-recommend to remove reroute nodes:
-- directed acyclic graph has start & end nodes
-- the algorithms work by assigning ranks/depth to each node (hence “hierarchical” or “layered” in context of tree/upside-down graph)
-- reroute nodes mess up ranks/depth so should be removed
-- after applied layout u can re-add reroute nodes for any wires intercepted or  partially hidden by nodes
-- *side-note*: since ComfyUI workflows are left-right hence no depth but column

-requirements:
+requirements: ComfyUI version ≥ 0.3
-- ComfyUI version later than PR comfyanonymous/ComfyUI#1273 or commit `bc76b38`

 implemented algorithms:
 - Dagre layout from https://github.com/dagrejs/dagre
 - ELK ‘layered’ layout from https://github.com/kieler/elkjs

-undo/redo possible with https://github.com/bmad4ever/ComfyUI-Bmad-DirtyUndoRedo
+~~undo/redo possible with https://github.com/bmad4ever/ComfyUI-Bmad-DirtyUndoRedo~~ *(this feature is available in new version of ComfyUI)*

 2 options to control layout density:
-- spacing between ranks/depths/columns
+- spacing between columns
-- spacing between nodes in same rank/depth/column
+- spacing between nodes in same column

 **TODO**:
 - [x] refresh after apply layout (issues #1 #2)
 - [x] add UI options to change density
-- [ ] better UI than pop-up (?) for options to change density
+- [x] better UI than pop-up for options to change density
-- [ ] option to select layout strategy (see docs for each algo), maybe submenu
+- [x] option to select layout strategy (see docs for each algo), maybe submenu
+- [x] publish to Comfy Registry

 ## example
 using [noisy latent composition example](https://comfyanonymous.github.io/ComfyUI_examples/noisy_latent_composition/)